Huron Peak

 Huron Peak is a high mountain summit of the Collegiate Peaks in the Sawatch Range of the Rocky Mountains.
-The 14012 ft fourteener is in the Collegiate Peaks Wilderness of San Isabel National Forest, 28.9 km west-northwest (bearing 297°) of the Town of Buena Vista in Chaffee County, Colorado, United States.
+The 14004.1 ft fourteener is in the Collegiate Peaks Wilderness of San Isabel National Forest, 28.9 km west-northwest (bearing 297°) of the Town of Buena Vista in Chaffee County, Colorado, United States.

 Mountain

 While relatively close to its neighbor peaks, Huron Peak is separated from them by deep cols, resulting in a moderately high topographic prominence.
 Nearby to the south are the Three Apostles, a striking group of three 13,000-foot peaks.

-It was named after the Huron Indians (Wyandot people).
+It was named after the Huron Indians (Wendat people).

 Climbing

 The easiest route to the top is rated Class 2.